pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 I fear no glimpse, no <br>
 Thought, no desire; <br>
-Ghastly or benign, they'd <br>
+Ghastly or benign, they'll <br>
 Serve to fuel my fire, <br>

 The fire kept alive by the <br>
 Breaths of a clear mind; no <br>
 Beast shall seize my soul, no <br>
-Shame or regret shall bind.
+Shame shall ever bind.

 # On life
 ## Heart of the Heart